sovrynn/ecdo/5-TOOLS-DEV/dev/sun-trajectory/README.md

 # Point Geo North Rotation

+This script brute forces and spits out the bearing to the sun at single degree increments at a certain rotation (can be modified for solstice), allowing one to calculate the bearing of the sun at sunrise and sunset as well as the length of the day.

 EDIT: Think I just wasted a bunch of time working on this.
 Lots of tools out there like Photographer's Ephemeris, Suncalc, Stellarium that do this for you.

 ## What the script does